 It depends on a number of things, such as the crime you are convicted of if you have a criminal history and any mitigating circumstances that would make the judge more inclined to grant you probation as opposed to incarceration.
 Our attorneys are skilled at presenting the best possible case to the courts to steer our clients away from prison.
 While we cannot guarantee how a particular case will resolve, we work hard to get our clients the best possible outcome.

-If you or a loved one is facing a criminal prosecution, our trusted legal defense team is ready to fight for your freedom, liberties, and justice.
-Please contact us online or give us a call now at (859) 259-0727.
+If you or a loved one is facing a criminal prosecution, the trusted legal defense team at the law firm of Baldani Law is ready to fight for your freedom, liberties, and justice.
+Please contact us online or give us a call now at (859) 259-0727 to schedule a free consultation.